 • generated waste;

-• operations of further waste management (indicating where exactly they go).
+• operations for further waste management (indicating exactly where they go).

-Individual entrepreneurs or legal entities that do not have technological processes in their activities do not draw up flowcharts and provide all information in text form.
-Individual entrepreneurs and legal entities whose main activity is the collection, processing, neutralization or disposal of waste from third-party organizations and citizens, in this section provide information on the volume and characteristics of the received waste and on all waste management operations.
-The form for recording the list of generated waste is given in the form of a table "List of generated waste".
-If an individual entrepreneur or legal entity has treatment facilities for household and industrial wastewater or water treatment facilities, as well as dust and gas treatment plants and equipment, their characteristics should be submitted in the following forms, respectively, "Characteristics of treatment facilities and sludge of household and industrial wastewater and water treatment" or "Characteristics of dust and gas cleaning devices and equipment for air purification".
+Individual entrepreneurs or legal entities who do not have in their activities technological processes, flowcharts are not drawn up and all information is provided in text form.
+Individual entrepreneurs and legal entities whose main activity is the collection, processing, disposal or disposal of waste from third-party organizations and citizens, in this section provide information on the volume and characteristics of waste received and on all waste management operations.
+The form for recording the list of generated waste is given in the form of a table “List of generated waste”.
+If an individual entrepreneur or legal entity has treatment facilities for household and industrial wastewater or water treatment facilities, as well as dust and gas treatment plants and equipment, their characteristics should be submitted in the following forms, respectively, “Characteristics of treatment facilities and sludge from household and industrial wastewater and water treatment" or "Characteristics of dust and gas purification devices and air purification equipment."

 • 5.
-Hazardous waste passport indicating the waste code according to the federal waste classification catalog (FKKO).
-This section lists the information contained in the Hazardous Waste Passport along with the Waste Code according to the Federal Waste Classification Catalogue.
-In the absence of a hazardous waste passport, this section provides a rationale for classifying hazardous waste as a hazard class for the environment in accordance with the criteria for classifying hazardous waste as a hazard class for the environment, and also provides information on the hazardous properties of the waste.
+A hazardous waste passport indicating the waste code in accordance with the Federal Waste Classification Catalog (FKKO).
+This section provides information contained in the hazardous waste passport, indicating the waste code according to the federal waste classification catalog.
+In the absence of a hazardous waste passport, this section provides the rationale for classifying hazardous waste as a hazard class for the natural environment in accordance with the criteria for classifying hazardous waste as a hazard class for the natural environment, and also provides information about dangerous properties waste.

 • 6.
 List, composition and physical and chemical characteristics of waste generated as a result of the activities of an individual entrepreneur or legal entity.
-If there is a registration of waste in the federal classification catalog of waste, this section indicates the corresponding code.
+If waste is registered in the federal waste classification catalog, the corresponding code is indicated in this section.
 In the absence of such registration, this section provides data on the sources of waste generation, the list, composition and physicochemical characteristics of waste in accordance with Table.
 8.7.

 • 7.
-Calculation and justification of the standards and the amount of generated waste.
-This section presents the calculations of generation standards for each type of waste.
-The calculation is based on:
+Calculation and justification of standards and the amount of waste generated.
+This section presents calculations of generation standards for each type of waste.
+The calculation is performed based on:

 • material and raw material balance;